jvsr1/xtract_submission/README.md

 ## Step 2 - Populate extractor skeleton
 Xtract provides the code skeleton `extractor.py` along with a Dockerfile and requirements file.
 These files are pre-populated with the minimum viable extractor.
 We recommend creating extractor components separately, and return a dictionary of function calls in the main method `extract_main`.

+Each subcomponent should be independent and have no side-effects on the input, as this allows the extractor to be expanded upon more easily over time.

 Look to `xtract-python` for a sense of extractor structure.

 ## Step 3 - Publish extractor using XCLI (WIP)
 The Xtract CLI, abbreviated `xcli`, provides an convenient CLI to manage an Xtract deployment.
 One such feature is using `xcli`to upload an extractor.